Michigan Expungement attorney

 NOTE: a person convicted of solicitation of prostitution under MCL 750.448, admitting to a place of prostitution under MCL 750.449, or aiding and abetting the above crimes under MCL 750.450, or a local ordinance substantially corresponding to those sections, may apply to expunge that conviction if he or she committed the offense as a direct result of his or her being a victim of human trafficking.
 Further, a person may apply to have more than 1 conviction set aside under this section and may apply to have the 1 or more conviction set aside at any time following the date of the conviction.

-FURTHER REQUIREMENTS FOR MICHIGAN EXPUNGMENT LAW
+FURTHER REQUIREMENTS FOR MICHIGAN EXPUNGEMENT LAW - CLEAN STATE

 . the imposition of the sentence for the conviction that the person seeks to expunge